Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Motivation theories aren't just abstract psychological concepts—they're the foundation for understanding why students engage, persist, or give up entirely.
-On the AP exam, you're being tested on your ability to distinguish between different motivational frameworks and apply them to real classroom scenarios.
-Whether it's explaining why a student avoids challenging tasks (hint: think attribution patterns) or designing an intervention to boost engagement (consider which psychological needs aren't being met), these theories give you the analytical tools you need.
+Motivation theories are the foundation for understanding why students engage, persist, or give up entirely.
+In educational psychology, you're expected to distinguish between different motivational frameworks and apply them to real classroom scenarios.
+That means explaining why a student avoids challenging tasks (think attribution patterns) or designing an intervention to boost engagement (consider which psychological needs aren't being met).

 The key principles running through these theories include intrinsic versus extrinsic drivers, the role of beliefs and expectations, goal orientation, and basic psychological needs.
-Don't just memorize definitions—know what each theory emphasizes as the primary mechanism driving motivation.
-When an FRQ describes a struggling student, you need to quickly identify which theoretical lens best explains the behavior and what intervention that theory would suggest.
+Don't just memorize definitions.
+Know what each theory emphasizes as the primary mechanism driving motivation.
+When a question describes a struggling student, you need to identify which theoretical lens best explains the behavior and what intervention that theory would suggest.

 These theories argue that motivation emerges when fundamental human needs are satisfied.
 The core mechanism: unmet needs create psychological tension that directs behavior toward fulfillment.

-Compare: Maslow's Hierarchy vs. Self-Determination Theory—both identify core needs driving motivation, but Maslow emphasizes sequential fulfillment while SDT treats autonomy, competence, and relatedness as equally essential and non-hierarchical.
-If an FRQ asks about classroom climate, SDT is usually your stronger framework.
+Compare: Maslow's Hierarchy vs. Self-Determination Theory: both identify core needs driving motivation, but Maslow emphasizes sequential fulfillment while SDT treats autonomy, competence, and relatedness as equally essential and non-hierarchical.
+If a question asks about classroom climate, SDT is usually your stronger framework.

 These theories focus on how students' beliefs about themselves and their world shape motivation.
 The core mechanism: what students think determines what they do.